jfadich/json-property/README.md

 Set/Update the given key/value pair.
 This will automatically persist to the database.

+`merge( array $values )`

+Merge the given array into the save one. *Note: This will only merge values for keys that already exist in the array.
+To add new keys you must use set().*

 `forget($key)`

 Remove element from array.
 This will automatically be persisted